 To indicate a very dark bead, the third and fourth digit is used to show the level of brightness.
 It continues the row ...ххх70, ххх80, ххх90, хх100... in this case its meaning will be 1.
 Beads with number xx2xx will belong to the next color group.

 We would like to mention that the difference of brightness between neighbor shades is not significant.
 That is why if you haven't found the required shade, but the neighbor shade is available, you can always use it without spoiling your future jewelry.

 For example, you can substitute beads with number 10070 with codes 10060 (a little lighter) or 10080 (a darker shade).

 It almost always has the meaning of 0.
 Rarely it shows the other digit to indicate glass with sophisticated colors.

 Sometimes you can find color codes with Latin letters, e.g. t0140, z0010 or the code itself can contain several parts divided by a slash or a dash sign: 00010-22501, 23980/84010.
 What does it mean?

 The point is that some of the beads are made of multicolored glass composition or are covered the different coatings.
 These codes indicate such sophisticated colors.

-Combination of glasses
+Combination of different glass